-5. The Minister of Foreign Affairs of Liechtenstein stated that the commitment to the protection and promotion of human rights has for many years been a priority of Liechtenstein's foreign policy and its involvement at the United Nations.
-The last five years have shown that the UPR can provide real added value to the UN human rights system and is a valuable complement to the treaty body system.
-The UPR has established itself as a key instrument for monitoring the global human rights situation.
-At the same time, it is as an expression of universal commitment to the protection of human rights.
-Liechtenstein would like to call upon all member states to engage constructively with the UPR process.
+5. The Minister of Foreign Affairs of Liechtenstein stated that the commitment to the protection and promotion of human rights had for many years been a priority of Liechtenstein foreign policy and its involvement at the United Nations.
+The last five years had shown that UPR can provide real added value to the United Nations human rights system and was a valuable complement to the treaty body system.
+UPR had established itself as a key instrument for monitoring the global human rights situation.
+At the same time, it was an expression of universal commitment to the protection of human rights.
+Liechtenstein would like to call upon all Member States to engage constructively with the UPR process.

-6. In the last approximately four years since Liechtenstein's first UPR, improvements have been made in all areas of its governmental and administrative activities.
-The accepted UPR recommendations have either already been integrated into on-going reform processes and existing measures or separate processes have been launched for that purpose.
+6. In some four years since the first UPR of Liechtenstein, improvements had been made in all areas of its governmental and administrative activities.
+The accepted UPR recommendations had either already been integrated into ongoing reform processes and existing measures, or separate processes had been launched for that purpose.

-7. As a direct measure after its first UPR, Liechtenstein intensified exchanges with civil society.
-Liechtenstein had received the recommendation to include all stakeholders in the follow-up to the UPR, and consequently, the Office for Foreign Affairs has organized discussion events for Liechtenstein human rights NGOs in each of the last four years.
-The NGOs also had the opportunity to comment on the draft national report for Liechtenstein's second UPR.
+7. After its first UPR, Liechtenstein intensified exchanges with civil society.
+Liechtenstein had received the recommendation to include all stakeholders in the follow-up to UPR, and consequently, the Office for Foreign Affairs had organized discussion events for Liechtenstein human rights NGOs in each of the last four years.
+The NGOs also had the opportunity to comment on the draft national report for the second UPR of Liechtenstein.

-8. Liechtenstein has also improved its data situation relating to the protection of human rights and non-discrimination and since 2010, the Government has issued an annual report on the situation of human rights in Liechtenstein.
+8. Liechtenstein had also improved its data situation relating to the protection of human rights and non-discrimination and, since 2010, the Government had issued an annual report on the situation of human rights in Liechtenstein.

-9. The Minister emphasized that many of the developments of the past years can be understood only with reference to Liechtenstein's integration in Europe: Liechtenstein is a small State that simultaneously belongs to two economic areas: the Customs and Currency Area of Switzerland; and the European Economic Area (EEA).
-With Liechtenstein's accession to the Schengen/Dublin area on 19 December 2011, a further integration step in Europe was taken.
-For about a year now, this means that Liechtenstein belongs to the European area of freedom, security and justice.
+9. The Minister emphasized that many of the developments of the past years could be understood only with reference to the integration of Liechtenstein into Europe: Liechtenstein was a small State that simultaneously belonged to two economic areas: the Customs and Currency Area of Switzerland and the European Economic Area (EEA).
+With the accession of Liechtenstein to the Schengen/Dublin area on 19 December 2011, a further integration step in Europe had been taken.
+That meant that for over a year Liechtenstein had belonged to the European area of freedom, security and justice.

-10. Consequently, Liechtenstein reviewed various national legislations and adjusted them to the European level.
-The Schengen/Dublin agreements offer individuals an extensive and unmatched degree of self-realization.
-This is true both for Liechtenstein citizens and for foreign citizens residing in Liechtenstein and entails a more objective and improved human rights situation, be it in regard to asylum or migration in general.
-The new Asylum Act entered into force on 1 June 2012.
-One major improvement is the inclusion of the explicit possibility of settling refugees recognized by the United Nations High Commissioner for Refugees in Liechtenstein.
+10. Consequently, Liechtenstein had reviewed various national laws and aligned them to the European level.
+The Schengen/Dublin agreements offered individuals an extensive and unmatched degree of self-realization.
+That was true both for Liechtenstein citizens and for foreign citizens residing in Liechtenstein and entailed a more objective and improved human rights situation, be it in regard to asylum or migration in general.
+The new Asylum Act had entered into force on 1 June 2012.
+One major improvement was the inclusion of the explicit possibility of settling refugees recognized by the United Nations High Commissioner for Refugees in Liechtenstein.

-11. About one third of Liechtenstein's resident population is composed of foreign citizens.
-Because of the many commuters from abroad, their share in the workplace is even two thirds.
-The best possible promotion of the integration of the foreign population, the promotion of mutual understanding, and the fight against racism and xenophobia therefore have a very high priority for the Government.
-With regard to the fight against racism and xenophobia, Liechtenstein has in recent years emphasized efforts against right-wing extremism.
-For the years 2010 to 2015, the Government adopted a plan of measures for this purpose.
+11. About one third of the Liechtenstein resident population was composed of foreign citizens.
+Because of the many commuters from abroad, two thirds of the workforce were foreign nationals.
+The best possible promotion of the integration of the foreign population, the promotion of mutual understanding, and the fight against racism and xenophobia therefore had a very high priority for the Government.
+With regard to the fight against racism and xenophobia, Liechtenstein had in recent years reinforced efforts against rightwing extremism.
+Over the period 2010-2015, the Government had adopted a plan of measures for that purpose.